 From what I’ve seen in videos and read in articles and books by street epistemologists, they are not interested in an exchange of ideas.
 Atheists are not trying to help anyone discover a reliable method for believing in God.
 They have one primary motive – to lead believers to ‘disabuse themselves of their faith.’
 That’s a term atheists use as the goal of talking people out of their ‘faith tradition, irrationality, and superstition,’ and ‘into reason.’
 Atheists believe that once they can lead people ‘into reason,’ the former believers will ‘disabuse themselves of their faith.’

 I looked through several recent videos and there is a “softening” of approach by SE’s since I began writing about it a few years ago.
 An example is this one – https://youtu.be/DZMzR2z6ENM – where an experienced SE teaches another atheist how to use a softer approach.

-That “softening” doesn’t change the fact that the tactical approach has changed.
+That “softening” doesn’t change the fact that the tactical approach has not changed.
 The SE agenda remains the same.
 Here is how one SE manual explains the importance:

 “What success looks like:

 - The IL feels that the exchange was enjoyable, positive, valuable, etc.